versalitas/versalitas/README.md

 <h1 align="center">Hi, I'm Marie</h1>

-One year ago I started to code and train ballet.
+One year ago I took up coding and ballet.
 I relax from :computer: with tendues and plies... and I relax from ballet with [] and {}.
 Best combo ever!